chat icon

 Estimated Reading Time: 7 minutes

-The good news is that you don’t have to be stuck with bad cell signal.
+The good news is that you don’t have to be stuck with a bad cell signal.
 If you’re on T-Mobile, bad reception in buildings is not something you have to just tolerate and put up with.
 If you depend on a solid cell signal to communicate with others, there are some things you can do to improve your network reliability and boost your signal to acceptable levels.
 But first let’s take a look at how the T-Mobile network compares to others.

 group-of-businessmen